hassanzohdy/mongez/README.md

 So we need to do two things here, adjusting the `name` property and setting a full `image url` path for each user.

-So our `app/Items/User/User.php` class should be like:
+So our `app/Items/User/User.php` class should look like:

 ```php